 Participants can look forward to photographing from 1-10 polar bears per day, along with other wildlife.
-I have chosen to run this tour in mid to late November to increase our chances of having snow on the ground, so participants can expect late fall arctic temperatures ranging from 0 to -35 C (there are excellent cold weather rental clothing packages available for $450 per trip per person if you don't have your own suitable clothing -- I wore the clothing package for my scouting trip and was amazed at how little I was affected by the cold).
+I have chosen to run this tour in mid November to increase our chances of having snow on the ground, so participants can expect late fall arctic temperatures ranging from 0 to -35 C (there are excellent cold weather rental clothing packages available if you don't have your own suitable clothing.

 Expect the majority of the photography to be done from tripods or handheld from a standing or crouching position on the tundra.
 Participants should be mobile and fit enough to be able to comfortably walk 1-3 kilometers with a small amount of gear (on our hikes, the heavier gear like tripods and big lenses is usually put on an atv or snowmobile).

-Maximum five participants per tour (plus John).
+Maximum seven participants per tour (plus John).
 Participants will be required to sign waivers.